Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

 }
 ```

-For simplicity purposes, the above example doesn't handle updating connected clients with any changes to the `Text` string property.
-It is just one possible approach you might take if you aren't concerned about the memory allocation of the temporary `byte` array.
-It is a "bare minimum and non-optimized" example to demonstrate that as long as your serialization process knows what to write and what to read you can serialize any form of managed type.
+For simplicity purposes, the above example doesn't handle updating connected clients with any changes to the `Text` string property. it's just one possible approach you might take if you aren't concerned about the memory allocation of the temporary `byte` array. it's a "bare minimum and non-optimized" example to show that as long as your serialization process knows what to write and what to read you can serialize any form of managed type.

 :::important
 If you already had a maximum string size in mind, you can pre-allocate the byte array to avoid the cost of memory allocation.
 The downside to this is that you would lose the "managed" flexibility of being able to handle varying message sizes, but the upside (as you will find out in the next example) is that you would always only send the exact number of bytes the string consumes and not send the entire pre-allocated buffer (that is, you save on bandwidth).